-Scoop is the leading carpool app in the Bay Area.
-Scoop automates ride matches on a daily basis, and carpool drivers are compensated by a trip fee charged to carpool riders.
-Similar to county ridematch platforms in the Bay Area Commuter Carpool Network, Scoop matches occupants based on similar origin and destination points, but differently from ridematch platforms, they match users with a different person upon each scheduling of a carpool.
-Employees must request a new match each time they want to carpool.
-Employers can partner with Scoop to administer subsidies for the cost of the carpool ride and access a dashboard of employee trip data.
+Scoop and Waze Carpool are the leading carpool apps.
+Both apps automate ride matches on a daily basis, and carpool drivers are compensated by a trip fee charged to carpool riders.
+Similar to Merge, Scoop and Waze Carpool match occupants based on similar origin and destination points, but differently from Merge, match users with a different person upon each scheduling of a carpool.
+Employers can partner with Scoop or Waze.
+Carpool to administer subsidies for the cost of the carpool ride, and access a dashboard of employee trip data.
 This program approach works well for larger employers who are more likely to have a volume of program participation and resources to support this businessto-business partnership.
-Alternatively, a carpool program can extend to all employees in a business park.
-We recommend employers talk to Scoop representatives and confirm if the employer location is well represented in the app customer base and how a partnership could meet your employees' commute needs.
+Alternatively, the carpool program can extend to all employees in a business park.
+We recommend employers talk to Scoop or Waze Carpool representatives and confirm if the employer location is well represented in the app customer base and how a partnership could meet your employees' commute needs.

-And finally, while there is an exchange of payment on Scoop, it is important to make the distinction between carpool apps and hired-ride apps Uber and Lyft.
+And finally, while there is an exchange of payment on Scoop and Waze Carpool, it is important to make the distinction between carpool apps and hired-ride apps Uber and Lyft.
 Uber and UberPool, and Lyft and Lyft Line are not carpools because all occupants do not have the same destination and the driver makes multiple trips for the purpose of earning money.
-Employer partnerships with a carpool app reduces the impact of cars on roadways and the environment by reducing vehicle trips, but partnerships with hiredride apps do not.
+Employer partnerships with carpool apps reduce the impact of cars on roadways and the environment by reducing vehicle trips, but partnerships with hired-ride apps do not.